ambyshframber/bcpu/design/jumps.md

 ## call
 function call

-`1110_001c [addr]`
+`1010_100c [addr]`
 if c is high, addr is a constant value if addr is not present, %a is used

+moves the address of the next instruction to %rp, then jumps

+## lcall
+long call

+`1010_101c addr segment`
+if c is high, addr and segment are constant values

-pushes the address of the next instruction to the stack, then jumps
+moves the address of the next instruction to %rp, moves %cs to %rop, then jumps

+## ret
+function return

+`1110_0100`

+moves %rp to %pc

+## lret
+long return

+`1110_001`

+moves %rp to %pc and moves %rop to %cs